HUSSinBOOTS/Unity3-MeteorStrike-Demo/README.md

 96. Try the game.
 If the bullets are slow, change the `Bolt` prefab speed.
 Adjust `Player` fire rate so that it is appropriate (about 0.1 was good).
 97. We can shoot, but we are filling our scene with endless instances.
 We need to create a boundary.
 98. ----------08 Boundary----------
 99. Create a cube in the hierarchy.
-Rename it to `Bondary` and reset its transformation.
+Rename it to `Boundary` and reset its transformation.
 In the box collider component, select `Is Trigger`
 100. Adjust the scale of the `Boundary` so that it is placed evenly around the game area.
 Turn off the mesh renderer.
 101. Attach a script to `Boundary` and rename it destroy by boundary.
 102. Show the`OnTriggerExit` from the Unity documentation .